le717/Blocks/Documentation/Format-Details.md

 * There is a special block, `RB`, that is present only in Red, and moves only to the right of the level.

-* The line length for every line in a file must equal 38 characters, counting spaces.
+* The line length for every line in a file must at least 38 characters, including spaces, but some levels in the Post Office have lines that are 39 characters, also including spaces.

 ### Needs More Research